 Neonatal Intensive Care Unit (NICU)

-L+M provides services for expecting mothers and new parents, including childbirth education classes during pregnancy, as well as a variety of programs to help support mothers after birth, including certified lactation counselors who provide support, education and encouragement to mothers who choose to breastfeed.
+L+M provides childbirth education classes to expectant mothers and their families during pregnancy, as well as a variety of programs to help support mothers after birth, including certified lactation counselors who provide support, education and encouragement to mothers who choose to breastfeed.

 Access to community programs run by L+M is also available to qualified new mothers.
 For example, new mothers can be linked with the Nurturing Families Program, which can help mothers with parenting skills as well as monitoring critical developmental milestones for their child after discharge from the hospital.